When your firm is looking at investing in new tech, how do you choose a solution that will deliver long-term value to your teams?

 Step 2: Organize a Phased Rollout

 Implement the software in phases, starting with a pilot group before a full-scale deployment.
 A strong change management approach can have a considerable impact on long-term success.
+By starting with a smaller group, you can gather detailed feedback and ensure the wider rollout will be better received by the business.

 Step 3: Create a Training and Support Plan